• Skip to primary navigation

 Coming to you from a sketchy motel in Salt Lake City tonight, friends.
 The whole motel ordeal hasn’t been ideal, but the reason I’m here in Utah is pretty awesome.

-For now… Apple Butter Oatmeal Cookies!
+For now… Apple Butter Cookies with Oatmeal!
 This is the yummiest version of the oatmeal cookie that I’ve ever met.
 I had a jar of Apple Butter sitting in my fridge for weeks and I taunted my boys with the idea of creating an oatmeal cookie with apple butter hidden inside.
-Every single day after school they asked me if I had made those cookies yet..
-MOM?!
-The ones with the apple butter inside?!?
-Finally I made the dang cookies and they were a hit all around.
-Turns out, apple butter transforms cookies into magical magic.

-plate full of apple butter oatmeal cookies with a jar of apple butter in the background
+plate full of apple butter oatmeal cookies with a jar of apple butter in the background.

-• Using a medium cookie scoop, drop the dough by 1 1/2 tablespoons 2 inches apart onto the prepared baking sheets.
+Using a medium cookie scoop, drop the dough by 1 1/2 tablespoons 2 inches apart onto the prepared baking sheets.
 Bake in the preheated oven for 9-11 minutes, or until edges are golden brown and centers are firm.
 Let cool.

-• Spread extra apple butter over the tops just before serving for extra deliciousness!
+Spread extra apple butter over the tops just before serving for extra deliciousness!

 • Replace 1/2 cup of the brown sugar with honey for a slightly healthier cookie.